 Graduates can also attend as a year fourteen student and participate in several selected programs.
 The facility will also be open after school hours for hobby classes and adult programs.

-The existing painted masonry façade will be clad in multicolored metal panels and horizontal windows.
-The existing main entrances will be removed and reimagined with a two-story glass façade that stretches into the existing building and terminates into a lecture stair adjacent to a live green wall.
-The two-story entrance corridor will be the focal point of the interior space, highlighting the classrooms that overlook the entrance corridor.
-All classrooms and lab areas will have a glass entrance to showcase the technology and career learning that goes on inside the space.
+The existing painted masonry façade is clad in multicolored metal panels and horizontal windows.
+The existing main entrances were removed and reimagined with a glass façade that stretches into the existing building, creating an atrium that terminates at a lecture stair adjacent to the second-floor dining room.
+The two-story atrium is the focal point of the interior space, highlighting the classrooms that overlook the entrance corridor.
+All classrooms and lab areas have a glass entrance to showcase the technology and career learning that goes on inside the space.